| 2nd Lt. Harry

 married on July 5, 1941, in Claiborne County,

-It is not known when, but Harry enlisted in the
+known when, but Harry enlisted in the Kentucky

-duty when his tank company was federalized and
+his tank company was federalized and traveled to

-formed with men from the four letter companies
+from the four letter companies of the battalion

 battalion was sent to Louisiana to take part in